mcmero/SVclone/README.md

 #### Required Parameters ####

 * -s or --samples : sample names, currently only a single sample is supported.
-* -i or --input : pre-processed SV output from pre-precessing script.
+* -i or --input : sv info file from SV pre-processing script output.
 * -c or --cnvs : Battenberg subclones.txt file containing segmented copy-numbers for patient sample.
 * -o or --outdir : output directory to create files.